Sunday, October 08, 2017

 Could it be that, once we get some seeds waiting in the soil, this once common species will thrive in now-rare high-quality wet-ish prairies and open woods?

 In most recent years, we haven’t found time to monitor them.
 Lisa's been busy.
 I've been busy.
 But other folks have pitched in from time to time.
 In 2011, we did monitor, and we found 194.
 In 2014 it was 845.
-Then this year, after no counts for two years, we found 415 in a dozen widely separated areas.
+In 2017: 415 in a dozen widely separated areas.
+In 2023 we counted 1,266.
+We step cautiously to avoid trampling the rest of the ecosystem, so that its quality continues to rise as quality species populations diversify and thrive.

 PS: If you’d like to read about these gentians in spectacularly more technical detail, a gentian post that covers additional questions is at Somme’s “less fun blog” – Strategies for Stewards: